Warner & Swasey Company: Gradall

 In 1946, Warner & Swasey Company acquired the patent rights to manufacture the Gradall telescopic boom excavator from the brothers Ray and Koop Ferwerda with their manufacturing company, the FWF Corporation, of Beachwood, Ohio.
 The Gradall, a type of hydraulic machinery, became a business of the new owner as the Gradall Division with operations in Cleveland.
 In the year 1946, the Gradall was the first production hydraulic excavator that was designed and manufactured in the United States.
 In July 1950, Gradall manufacturing operations were moved to New Philadelphia, Ohio, where it continues in 2017, as Gradall Industries, Inc., a global manufacturer of telescopic boom excavators and industrial maintenance machinery.
-Following the purchase of Warner & Swasey by Bendix in 1980 and the purchase of Bendix by Allied Corp in 1983, ownership of Gradall shifted multiple times in the 1980's.
+Following the purchase of Warner & Swasey by Bendix in 1980 and the purchase of Bendix by Allied Corp in 1983, ownership of Gradall shifted multiple times in the 1980s.
 Following the acquisition by Allied, Gradall was sold to a group of local executives who formed a partnership called GBKS.
 In 1985, ICM Industries, a Chicago consulting firm, purchased Gradall.
 In 1995 Morgan, Lewis, Githens & Ahn, a New York City investment firm acquired the company and directed an IPO, but retained a controlling interest.
 From 1999 to 2006, Gradall was owned by JLG.
 In 2006 Gradall was acquired by the Alamo Group of Seguin, Texas and formally was renamed Gradall Industries.